 What is Depression?

 The definition of depression changes depending on who you ask.
 For the sake of this article, we’ll focus on the common symptoms of depression as defined by the Mayo Clinic: Depression is a common mental illness that affects how you feel, think, and behave.
 Symptoms can vary from person to person and may include feelings of hopelessness or sadness, anger, restlessness, a sense of being bored, a change in appetite, difficulty sleeping, fatigue, and an inability to concentrate.
-These feelings can last for days or weeks, but when they last more than two weeks, it’s considered a depressive disorder.
+Dealing with it at times needs residential care too and there are programs like Unity Care that are providing these services.
 If you have depressive symptoms that are severe and last more than two weeks, it is important to talk to a doctor or mental health provider.
 You can easily get Christian depression help.
 They can help you figure out which treatment is best for you.

 Depression- a symptom of many disorders